CO2 Fire Extinguishers

 The carbon dioxide fire extinguisher is designed to put out fires caused by electrical equipment.
 Secondly, the CO2 has the classification coverage to extinguish flammable liquids like petrol and liquefiable solids like wax and melting plastics.
 We refer to these as B class fires.

-CO2 is used to cover electrical based risk.
+CO2 is used to cover the electrical-based risk.
 Therefore you will find these extinguishers near to fuse boards and charging stations etc.

 Due to the extinguishing agent and delivery method, they are not applicable to A class fires.